diegoldn/hackintosh-project/README.md

     2. Ducky Mecha Mini USB Keyboard sometimes blocks and only one RGB line is lit.
 After reading a bit this is Ducky's problem and can be solved with firmware.
 To get it back to life I just unplug/plug the cable and everything goes fine for hours.

+    UPDATE 29th Feb: to solve the ducky mecha mini issue follow these steps:
+        1. press Fn + Alt + P for 3 sec.
+        2. keyboard lit scheme will change
+        3. type 05AC024F (changes the VID and PID which Apple authorised)
+        4. restart the keyboard by unplug and plug

+        (after 24h of testing I'm assuming this problem is solved)

     3. Although VT-D is enabled in BIOS, OSX doesn't recognizes it.

     NOTE: Parallels and VirtualBox work but Docker Desktop not.
 So if you're a Docker user prepare to use Docker Machine.